sanjay-murmu-au9/interviewPreparation-2025/README.md

 console.log("end task!!!")

 6. What are Callbacks, Promises, and Async/Await in Node.js?
- callBack :- func pass as arguments eg:- fs.readFile(file,callback) Promises:- handle async task :- fetch().then().catch() Async/Await:- Clear way to handle Promise; Eg: await fetch
+ callBack :- func are pass as arguments to another func and will executed after the complication of async task eg:- fs.readFile(file,callback)
+ Promises:- handle async task :- fetch().then().catch()
+ Async/Await:- Clear way to handle Promise; Eg: await fetch